hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_minimalist_illustration_of_a_robo_0c1b22a2-9ffd-448c-a3a5-21011d16b64a-0_0.content.md

 ## Contact Us

 If you have any questions or comments about our robotic arm illustration, please don't hesitate to get in touch.
-You can reach us at [email protected] or by filling out the contact form on our website.
+You can reach us at me@pavolhejny.com or by filling out the contact form on our website.

 Thank you for considering our minimalist robotic arm illustration to elevate the visual appeal of your tech-focused website!